The Case for Conservatism

 In any case, forty years later what most impresses this reviewer is not the overall content of these lectures (some of which is now dated) but the epigrammatic insights one encounters along the way.
 For example, these observations by Wilson:

 … the conservative defense of the moral order, the moral order that has emerged from Jewish, Roman, and Christian tradition, is the only answer we have today to the corrosive doctrine of the class struggle.… Ideas and a common spirit can unite a people, but material interests most surely divide.
 And if we are spiritual eunuchs it is easy for us to kill each other in a struggle for unlimited power and for the wealth that the common efforts of all may have produced in any society.

 The conservative criticism of our age is that some liberals have turned … from humanity, from the expansion of freedom for the individual, to a culture bolshevism that can only be expressed in moral trickery and tyranny.

 If we seek for the ultimate conflict between the conservative and the revolutionary spirit in politics, we shall find it in our conceptions of human nature.

 Political tracts rarely transcend their origins, and political books that are both temperate in tone and unprogrammatic in prescription are not apt to become best sellers.
 The Case for Conservatism was not a best seller in 1951, and it was soon overshadowed by other contributions to the scholarly canon of the Right.
 Nevertheless, it is good to have this volume back in print.
 Francis Wilson was one of the founding fathers of the post-1945 conservative renascence.
 In these pioneering lectures he distilled much wisdom and helped to give an intellectual movement its identity.

-Dr. George Nash was at the time of writing still working on his multivolume biography of Herbert Hoover, of which two volumes had been published by Norton already: The Engineer: 1874–1914; The Humanitarian: 1914–1917.
+Dr. George Nash was at the time of writing in 1991 still working on his multivolume biography of Herbert Hoover, of which two volumes had been published by Norton already: The Engineer: 1874–1914; The Humanitarian: 1914–1917.